duukkis/terminal/blog/BLOG.md

-# Making an animated gif from a recorded Nethack-game - Part 1 / 2

-## Part 1: Making a VT100 command interpreter with PHP
+# Making a VT100 command interpreter with PHP

 I came across a ttyrec file, a recorded NetHack-game in a text file.
 NetHack (for those who don't know) is an open source single-player roguelike video game, first released in 1987.
 The game is played in terminal screen and looks like this.